Financial Aid

 Appeals

-Student’s have the option to submit an appeal to address financial aid suspension for not meeting any combination of the SAP elements.
-Appeals must be submitted by the priority processing date listed on the Financial Aid website in order to be considered for financial aid for that term and include all required documentation listed under the appeal type.
+Students have the option to submit an appeal to address financial aid suspension for not meeting any combination of the SAP elements.
+Appeals must be submitted by the priority processing date listed on the Financial Aid website in order to be considered for the Federal Pell Grant for that term and include all required documentation listed under the appeal type.

 Appeals are reviewed by an Appeals Committee which consists of financial aid representatives.
 The Committee’s decision is final and cannot be appealed further.
 If the appeal is approved, the student will be placed on a probationary status.
 Students are notified of their decision through email.